zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 conda activate envname
 ```

-Before running this project, you must install some python packages in your environment which you can do by following steps:-
+Before running this project, you must install some Python packages in your environment which you can do with the following steps:

 ```python
 git clone https://github.com/zenml-io/zenfiles.git